Urgent Care clinics

 Help enrolling in insurance and accessing other services

-We are committed to helping individuals and families enroll in health insurance they can purchase or qualify for based on their income and other qualifications.
-We will help people schedule appointments with trained navigators for assistance in signing up through the health insurance exchanges, Medicaid, and Indiana’s HIP 2.0 program.
+We are committed to helping individuals and families enroll in health insurance they can afford or that they qualify for.
+We have insurance navigators at some of our clinics or can schedule an appointment with a navigator.
+These trained specialists will help patients sign up through the health insurance exchanges, Medicaid, and Indiana’s HIP 2.0 program.

 Our patient advocate also makes referrals to other nonprofit organizations when they encounter patients who need help with food, housing, or social services.